 iOS 4.3 features: Multi-touch gestures – One of the most exciting features of the iOS 4.3 release is the addition of multi-touch gesture controls (mainly to be used on iPad) which will allow a feast of new motion commands with four and five finger pinch, swipe and flick gestures all supported – similar to what Apple has on their MacBooks.
 This is a feature which could spell the end for the circular “House” button.

-iOS 4.3 will also improve the graphical layout of the iPhone making a really stylish phone something which everyone will want to have.
+The new iOS will also improve the graphical layout of the iPhone making a really stylish phone something which everyone will want to have.

-The new Release of iOS4.3 is coming soon and hopefully we can use the new OS and experience new features and improved functionality.
+The new Release is coming soon and hopefully we can use the new OS and experience new features and improved functionality.

 The iPhone 4 is only out under a year and already iPhone 5 is being discussed.
 Rumours are surfacing that a new iPhone 5 might have, whats called a ‘wave and pay’ functionality and also says that the iPhone 5 is due out later this year.